RETENTION MARKETING

 At Darkroom, we help businesses create measurement frameworks that connect retention to overall business strategy.
 Our approach focuses on identifying the most meaningful metrics for your specific business model and customer base.
 Learn more about our approach.

-SaaS and subscription businesses typically aim for monthly retention rates between 85% and 95%, while e-commerce businesses often see rates around 20% to 40%.
-The most useful comparison is against your own historical performance and direct competitors with similar business models.
+It depends on the business model.
+SaaS and subscription businesses typically aim for monthly retention rates between 85% and 95%, while ecommerce businesses often see rates around 20% to 40%.
+The most useful comparison is against your own historical performance and direct competitors with similar models.